Abner m English, Biblical, Biblical Latin

 "battle".
 In Scandinavian legend Alfhild was a maiden who disguised herself as a warrior in order to avoid marriage to King Alf

 .
 Her life was perhaps based on that of a 9th-century Viking pirate.

 Spanish and Italian form of a Visigothic Germanic name, probably meaning "noble and ready"

 "ready".
 Other theories claim the first element is hadu

 ), both of which mean "battle".
 It is possible that two or more names merged into a single form.
 This was the name of six kings of Portugal and kings of several ancient regions of Spain.

 Alma 1 f English, Spanish, Italian, Dutch, Albanian, Slovene, Croatian

 This name became popular after the Battle of Alma (1854), which took place near the River Alma in Crimea and ended in a victory for Britain and France.
 However, the name was in rare use before the battle; it was probably inspired by Latin almus

-From an ancient Greek name which was derived from the name of the Greek goddess ARTEMIS
+From an ancient Greek name that was derived from the name of the Greek goddess Artemis

 .
 This was the name of a 4th-century general in the Roman army who is venerated as a saint in the Orthodox Church.